brunohs1993/Nanokappa/README.md

 $ conda activate nanokappa
 ```

-The `(nanokappa)` word will appear on the command line, signaling the conda environment is active.
+The `(nanokappa)` word will appear on the command line, signaling the environment is active.

 Add conda-forge to the available channels: